The divide-and-conquer sequential Monte Carlo algorithm: theoretical properties and limit theorems: The divide-and-conquer sequential Monte Carlo algorithm

 \subsection{The algorithm}

-To introduce the divide-and-conquer SMC algorithm, we require one last ingredient: the generalization of the proposal kernels used in SMC/ASMC (cf.\ Section~\ref{sec:smc}) to extend the path of the resampled particles.
-In our case, we have, for each non-leaf node $u$, one Markov kernel $K_u:\bm{E}_{\cal{C}_u}\times\cal{E}_u\to[0,1]$ mapping from the product $\bm{E}_{\cal{C}_u}=\prod_{v\in\cal{C}_u}\bm{E}_v$ of the intermediate spaces $\bm{E}_v$ indexed by $u$'s children to the low-dimensional space $E_u$ indexed by $u$ itself.
-For the reasons discussed in Section~\ref{sec:optimalprop}, the \emph{proposal kernel} $K_u$ should be chosen as close as possible to the conditional distribution over $E_u$ under $\mu_u$ given values for its remaining coordinates, see for details.
+To introduce the divide-and-conquer SMC algorithm, we require one last ingredient: the generalization of the proposal distributions and kernels used in SMC/ASMC (cf.\ Section~\ref{sec:smc}) to initialize and extend the particles paths.
+In our case, we assign to each leaf $u$ a distribution $K_u:\cal{E}_{u}\to[0,1]$ on the low-dimensional space $E_u$.
+To each non-leaf node $u$, we instead assign a Markov kernel $K_u:\bm{E}_{\cal{C}_u}\times\cal{E}_u\to[0,1]$ mapping from the product $\bm{E}_{\cal{C}_u}=\prod_{v\in\cal{C}_u}\bm{E}_v$ of the intermediate spaces $\bm{E}_v$ indexed by $u$'s children to the low-dimensional space $E_u$ indexed by $u$ itself.
+For the reasons discussed in Section~\ref{sec:optimalprop}, $K_u$ should be chosen as close as possible to normalized target $\mu_u$, if $u$ is a leaf, or to the conditional distribution over $E_u$ under $\mu_u$ given values for its remaining coordinates, if $u$ is not a leaf.